Essential Checklist

 You’ll have received an email called “It’s time to set up your University of Derby account”.

-Once you’ve created your password, you’ll receive an email to access UDo.
-Please note this may take 24 - 48 hours during busy periods.
+Once you’ve created your University account, you’ll receive an email to access UDo.
+Please note this may take 24-48 hours during busy periods.
 Follow the instructions and link in the email to gain access.
 You’ll need your username and the password you created.

 Key things to remember:

-If you need help with online enrolment, you can view our frequently asked questions and submit an online enquiry form.
+If you need help with online enrolment, you can view our frequently asked questions.

-Before you even come onto campus, you’ll have access to your online University Induction to start your journey with us.
+Before you even come onto campus, you’ll have access to your University Induction.

-Your University Induction will contain a whole host of useful information, which you can access via your student portal (UDo).
+Your University Induction contains useful information, which you can access at UDo on the Blackboard tile.

 International students who need a visa or immigration permissions to study in the UK will need to provide copies of the necessary documents.
 You will need to complete the Right to Study checks with the International Team by providing documents to prove your Right to Study.
 Students will be asked to provide copies of documents such as biometric residence permit (BRP) and passport as part of enrolment.